PhD Requirements

 Core Sequence

-The first year PhD core courses introduce students to the diverse theories, analytical tools, and methods required for interdisciplinary research.
+E-IPER core courses introduce students to the diverse skill sets and research designs required for interdisciplinary research.

 - ENVRES 320: Designing Environmental Research*